-The next few days passed uneventfully, and by Wednesday Sebastien felt she was really beginning to get a grasp on working with light.
+The next few days passed uneventfully, and by Wednesday, Sebastien felt she was really beginning to get a grasp on working with light.
 She had been practicing with Professor Lacer’s exercises, both creating illusions as well as the auxiliary exercise that required her to change the color, brightness, and shape of a candle flame.
-She had even been playing with a lens-based fire starter and a couple spells she had learned as a child, such as the glow and light-show spells.
+She had even been playing with a lens-based fire starter and a couple of spells she had learned as a child, such as the glow and light-show spells.

 Some of Sebastien’s deeply depleted well of internal energy was returning, though she had good days and bad days, and had already consumed half of the little vial of beamshell tincture.
 Soon, she hoped, she wouldn’t need it any longer.